adamwong246/testeranto/README.md

 ATDD is the latest evolution of BDD and TDD methodologies.
 Where TDD tests are written for the benefit of the developer and BDD tests are written from the perspective of the user, ATDD uses executable tests which resolve to acceptance critera and draws from a larger range of stakeholders.

-## 3 distinguishing features of testeranto.ts
+## 3 distinguishing features of testeranto

 0. Testeranto can execute many types of tests.
 It abstracts away the differences between a "small" unit test and a "big" integration test.
 Features can thus be tracked across many test suites.